 However, a person who is educated at a law school outside of the U.S. and does not pass a bar exam in the U.S. may not work as an in-house lawyer.
 If that person works in law, the person may have to be referred to as an administrator, such as VP of Administration, or use a title that does not recognize the person as being an attorney.
 For instance, the person can work in tax or compliance as an officer or head, but not be designated as a “General Counsel.”

 Additionally, there are a few other international reciprocity issues worth mentioning.
 First, the Lebanese Labor Law of 1962 prohibits employers hiring foreign lawyers except where the foreigner's country allows employers to hire Lebanese nationals.
 Due to Palestine not being a sovereign state, reciprocity does not Palestinian participation.
 Furthermore, the ABA has requested President Barack Obama's assistance to pressure the Indian government to drop its ban on foreign lawyers practicing law in India.
-The ABA says the principal of India's ban does not promote President Obama's goal of increasing trade options between the two countries.
+The ABA says the principle of India's ban does not promote President Obama's goal of increasing trade options between the two countries.

 Lawyers seeking to explore reciprocity are advised to stay informed about each state's requirements, regulations, education and exams prior to exercising reciprocity.
 If a person does not follow a state’s requirements for practicing law, the person may get into trouble for unauthorized practice of law.
 Those attorneys who are admitted to a state bar who help a person who is not complying with these regulations may also get into trouble for assisting in the unauthorized practice of law.